 TaxAct (Linux, Chrome OS)

-TaxAct has been the web-based tax filing service I’ve used for some time now.
+TaxAct has been the web-based tax filing service I’ve used on my Linux setup for some time now.
 It works fairly well, works across all platforms, and is somewhat easy to use.
 It’s also usually cheaper than other rival services.

 The only major downside is it’s not quite as slick as TurboTax.